nrgreenup/jekyll-now/_posts/2018-09-23-Examining-Employee-Data-in-mySQL-(with-a-dash-of-Tableau).md

 ![Managers: Hired and Promoted]({{ https://github.com/nrgreenup/nrgreenup.github.io/blob/master/ }}/images/employees-mySQL/managers_hired-promoted.png "Managers: Hired and Promoted"){: height="300px" width="500px"}

 ## Number of Subordinates
 I also examine the number of subordiantes each manager has hired.
+We see a wide range, with the top manager having managed over 80,000 employees.
 ```sql
 SELECT e.emp_no,
        e.first_name,